Addiction

 Addiction is insidious, but there are paths to recovery.
 The process is not complicated; however, it takes great effort and perseverance.
 It starts with finding the right support, the person, or people with whom you can connect, who can understand you and your unique situation.

-Clinically speaking, Substance use addiction is a chronic condition in which a person repeatedly uses drugs, alcohol, or other substances despite harmful effects on their health, relationships, and daily life.
+Clinically speaking, substance use addiction is a chronic condition in which a person repeatedly uses drugs, alcohol, or other substances despite harmful effects on their health, relationships, and daily life.
 It affects the brain’s reward, motivation, and self-control systems, making it difficult to stop using even when negative consequences are recognized.

 People with substance use addiction may experience cravings, loss of control, increased tolerance, and withdrawal symptoms.
 Contributing factors may include genetics, stress, trauma, and mental health challenges.
 Although serious, substance use addiction is treatable through counseling, therapy, medication, support groups, and recovery programs.